Museum of Transportation

 The road vehicle collection of over 200 items includes a 1901 automobile built by the St. Louis Motor Carriage Co. (oldest of only nine such cars known to still be in existence), as well as the only operational Chrysler turbine car on public display.

-The museum hosts many car shows throughout the year, including the Mustang Round Up, April 14, Vintage Ford Show, April 15, Pumpers and Pistons, May 12 and Father's Day Car Show, June 17.
+The museum hosts many car shows throughout the year, including the Mustang Round Up, Vintage Ford Show, Pumpers and Pistons and Father's Day Car Show.
 Admission cost to the museum is $8 for adults and $5 for children ages 3 to 12.
-Rides on the miniature train are $4 per person.
-For more information, call 314-965-6885.
+Rides on the miniature train are $5 per person.
+Creation Station is $2 per person, ages 12 months and older, in addition to museum admission.
+For schedules, visit the Museum of Transportation, or for more information, call 314-965-6885.

 Return to Saint Louis Front Page